This means that you will now graduate with a Te Pūkenga qualification. Read more

 Fees listed are for each year of the programme, indicative only and may vary with course selection.

-This programme is an intensive programme on the basics of winemaking and finishing, procedures during a winery harvest, and working in a cellar team.
+This programme is an intensive programme on the basics of winemaking and finishing procedures during a winery harvest, and when working in a cellar team.

 The first six weeks will give you an introduction into the wine industry, basics of winemaking and practice the tasks required to work successfully in a cellar vintage crew.

 The practical days out in wineries increase through the programme before offering the opportunity of a paid practical vintage placement for 7-8 weeks while classes are paused to allow for uninterrupted support to vineyards.

 Post-vintage the last course, Wine Management Post-Fermentation, will be taught in part-time classes.